glasgowcompbio/PALS/README.md

               [--use_all_reactome_pathways] [--connect_to_reactome_server]
               {PLAGE,ORA} intensity_csv annotation_csv output_file
 ```
-- method *: Pathway ranking method to use, e.g. PLAGE or ORA.
+- **method**: Pathway ranking method to use, e.g. PLAGE or ORA.
-- intensity_csv *: Input intensity CSV file
+- **intensity_csv**: Input intensity CSV file
-- annotation\_csv *: Input annotation CSV file
+- **annotation\_csv**: Input annotation CSV file
-- output\_file *: Output pathway ranking file.
+- **output_file**: Output pathway ranking file.
-- --db *: The pathway database to use.
+- **--db**: The pathway database to use.
 Valid choices are as follows.
-    - PiMP\_KEGG: KEGG compound database exported from PiMP.
+    - *PiMP_KEGG*: KEGG compound database exported from PiMP.
-    - COMPOUND: Reactome compound database matching by KEGG ids.
+    - *COMPOUND*: Reactome compound database matching by KEGG ids.
-    - ChEBI: Reactome compound database matching by ChEBI ids.
+    - *ChEBI*: Reactome compound database matching by ChEBI ids.
-    - UniProt: Reactome protein database matching by UniProt ids.
+    - *UniProt*: Reactome protein database matching by UniProt ids.
-    - ENSEMBL: Reactome gene database matching by ENSEMBL ids.
+    - *ENSEMBL*: Reactome gene database matching by ENSEMBL ids.
-    Note that PiMP\_KEGG, COMPOUND and ChEBI are for metabolomics use, while \emph{UniProt} and \emph{ENSEMBL} are for proteomics and transcriptomics use respectively.
+    Note that *PiMP_KEGG*, *COMPOUND* and *ChEBI* are for metabolomics use, while *UniProt* and *ENSEMBL* are for
+    proteomics and transcriptomics use respectively.
-- --comparisons *: Specifies the comparisons to make, e.g. \emph{--comparisons beer1/beer2 beer3/beer4} to specify beer1 (case) vs beer2 (control), as well as beer3 (case) vs beer4 (control).
+- **--comparisons**: Specifies the comparisons to make, e.g. `--comparisons beer1/beer2 beer3/beer4` to specify
+beer1 (case) vs beer2 (control), as well as beer3 (case) vs beer4 (control).
-- --min\_replace: The minimum intensity value for data imputation, e.g. \emph{--min\_replace 5000}.
+- --min_replace: The minimum intensity value for data imputation, e.g. `--min_replace 5000`.
 Defaults to 5000.
-- --species: Species name for Reactome pathway query, e.g. \emph{--species "Homo sapiens"}.
+- --species: Species name for Reactome pathway query, e.g. `--species "Homo sapiens"`.
 Defaults to Homo Sapiens.
 - --use_all_reactome_pathways: Whether to use all pathways for Reactome pathway query.
-If this option is not used, only metabolic pathways will be queried.
+If this option is not used,
+only metabolic pathways will be queried.
-- --connect_to_reactome_server: Whether to connect to an instance of Neo4j server hosting Reactome database (online mode).
+- --connect_to_reactome_server: Whether to connect to an instance of Neo4j server hosting Reactome database
+(online mode).
 If not specified, then offline mode (using a downloaded copy of selected Reactome pathways) will be used.

 The most basic usage of PALS is to run it in offline-mode using PLAGE as the decomposition method.
 This uses the
 downloaded KEGG database for pathways.
 Here we run PALS on the example HAT data used in the manuscript